-Show the three sensors in operation creating scope tracings similar to Figures 6.1 to 6.5.
+Show the sensors and motors in operation creating scope tracings similar to Figures 6.1 to 6.4.
 Be prepared to discuss factors such as accuracy, noise, and reproducibility.
 Connect a logic analyzer to CAN signals PE4 and PE5.
 Explain these two signals as data are communicated across the network.